What is the maximum time you can request for suspension of action at the PTO?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The maximum time you can request for suspension of action at the United States Patent and Trademark Office (PTO) is six months.
-This option is aligned with the PTO’s regulations, which allow applicants to ask for a suspension of action for a maximum period of six months.
+The maximum time you can request for suspension of action at the United States Patent and Trademark Office (USPTO) is six months.
+This is based on the rules established by the USPTO, which allow applicants to request a suspension of their application while awaiting specific information, such as the results from a related application or additional resources to complete the submission.

 Subscribe